Tuttotorna/lon-mirror/README.md

 OMNIA is a post-hoc structural measurement engine.

-It measures structural coherence, instability, compatibility, and limits of representations under independent transformations.
+It measures structural coherence, instability, compatibility, limits, and observer-induced perturbation of representations under independent transformations.

 OMNIA: